emiljay/Max9744/README.md

 Max9744
 =======

-Python code for controlling Max9744 breakout board from Raspberry Pi
+Roughed-out Python code for controlling Max9744 breakout board from Raspberry Pi.
+Operational but clunky.
+With time will refine inputs for direct volume level access.